-Some observations from Week 1 in the South Los Angeles region.
+Some notes and observations from the weekend in the south Los Angeles region.

 1. The "blowout" was a constant theme across the top 25 scoreboard on Friday.
 No. 4 Lakewood (44-0 at Leuzinger), No. 5 Serra (48-7 at Palos Verdes Peninsula), No. 8 Bishop Amat (42-7 vs. Damien), No. 17 Crenshaw (50-3 vs. Riverside J.W.
 North) and No. 21 Dorsey (40-7 at Compton) all won by wiiiiide margins.
 The start of league play figures to tighten things up a bit.

 2. Playing "Positive Pete" here, but Long Beach Poly's two defeats have come against opponents ranked in ESPNLA.com's poll.
 That's the good news.
 The bad?
 Well, the two losses -- to St. Bonaventure on Sept.
 10 and Mission Viejo on Friday -- were by a combined 55 points.
 The ugly?
 Both losses came at home.
 The Jackrabbits couldn't be happier to begin Moore League play.

 3. West Covina is doing all it can to make people forget about the season-opening loss to Covina.
 A 33-28 win against Glendora on Friday night was the latest statement for the Bulldogs, who have won three straight since dropping the opener.
 An important game against Rowland awaits coach Mike Maggiore's bunch in two weeks -- a game they should be ready for if the last few weeks are any indication.